josmar-crwdstffng/angular/aio/content/guide/user-input.md

 This page demonstrated several event binding techniques.

 Now, put it all together in a micro-app that can display a list of heroes and add new heroes to the list.
-The user can add a hero by typing the hero's name in the input box and clicking **Add**.
+The user can add a hero by typing the name of the hero in the input box and clicking **Add**.

 <div class="lightbox">